 Adverbial peh echad, or peh-echad, also occurs in 2 Chronicles 18:12.
 A royal messenger warns hapless Michaiah that 400 prophets have agreed on a prophecy of "good news" for Ahab: "Lo! the words of all the prophets tell with one mouth good things to the king" (Wycliffe's Bible).

-"There is not ish echad" (one man) who casts a dissenting vote (Orthodox Jewish Bible).
+"There is not ish echad" (one man) of the 400 who casts a dissenting vote (Orthodox Jewish Bible).
 Michaiah, #401--and the narrative anticipation runs high--will be that ish echad.
-Goodbye, forever, peh echad, for the one who sticks out like a sore thumb, as Nibley would say of Lehi, becomes the man of thumos, the spirited soul, who can speak for God.
+Goodbye forever peh echad, for the one who sticks out like a sore thumb, as Nibley would say of Lehi, becomes the man of thumos, the spirited soul, who can speak for God.
 Overriding his entire cabinet, Lincoln was wont to say: "the ayes have it."
 The Lord's overriding purpose moves swiftly "with one accord," "in unanimity," "the unanimity of One with one," God with prophet, to fulfill His Word.
 Ahab falls.

 And now to Lehi: "It must needs be that we are led--peh echad--into the land of promise."